Bones (band): History

-In 1969, Sunshine Pop group The Peppermint Trolley Company walked away from their contract for a variety of reasons, both financial and creative.
+In 1969, the Peppermint Trolley Company walked away from their contract for a variety of reasons, both financial and creative.
 They moved to Riverside, California and changed their name to "Bones".
 According to Danny Faragher, the name was chosen as it was the furthest thing away from the name Peppermint Trolley Company, derived from an Earl Stanley Gardner murder mystery novel.